Odeuropa/wp3-smell-extraction-demo/README.md

 # wp3-smell-extraction-demo

-This repository contains a modified version of the classifier from https://github.com/Odeuropa/wp3-information-extraction-system-v2 that can bt run through a web interface.
+This repository contains a modified version of the classifier from https://github.com/Odeuropa/wp3-information-extraction-system-v2 that can be used through a web interface.

 Before running the demo download all the model in https://drive.google.com/drive/u/1/folders/1HRfiE3atNbXHIfj8mjXNiPJPZCxSmHky and move it in `models` folder.